 [Section 43 amended by No. 49 of 1979 s.
 22; No. 4 of 2002 s.
 31(1) and 47.]

-44. Tender of documents for signature
+44. Documents tendered for signature to be complete

 (1) A person shall not submit or tender or suffer or permit to be submitted or tendered a document, to which this section applies, to any person for his signature unless at the time of the submission or tendering all material particulars in that document have been completed.